malachi43/learnable-standardization-test/README.md

 ## Features

 The KRYPTONIAN APP provide the following functionalites:
-- file upload with an API key without an auth token.
+- file upload using an API key only.
-- images stored in base64 format.
+- images are stored in base64 format.
 - register a user with email verification.
 - login a user using OTP (One Time Password) sent via email.
-- API keys generation.
-- API keys invalidation.
-- use of token.
+- use of authentication token to generate api key.
+- api key invalidation.

 ## Prerequisites